Benefit Enrollment Options

 Can I Enroll My Dependents?

 Yes.
 You can cover your dependents in the benefits you elect, including your spouse, your children up to age 26 or your disabled child of any age.
+If you are an employee of a Memorial entity, your spouse will not be eligible to participate in the BJC medical and prescription drug plans if your spouse is eligible for his/her employer's group medical coverage.

 BJC’s Summary Plan Description defines a child as an employee’s natural child, step child, legally adopted child, or a child placed with you for adoption.
 Your dependent cannot be enrolled in benefits by more than one BJC employee.
 Please see the Benefits Summary Plan Descriptions for more detail.